princeton-sns/scuba/client-bench/README.md

 ### gen_figures.ipynb

 Before running check that all values in the second cell are correct.
 Then running all cells should just work.

-TODO where does latex/tikx come from?
+The notebook will output two `stacked_grouped_barchart.tex` files, one for send-path latencies and one for receive-path latencies.